lostisland/faraday/.github/CONTRIBUTING.md

 ### New Middleware & Adapters

-We prefer new adapters and middlewares to be added as separate gems.
+We prefer new adapters and middlewares to be added **as separate gems**.
 We can link to such gems from this project.

 This goes for the [faraday_middleware][] project as well.